Thought-Forms: Thought-Forms and modern art

-A historian Breen wrote that Besant and Leadbeater were well aware how annoying stuff may be their book for a "society that remained deeply conservative".
-In early January 1901, (Note: The publication date is often erroneously given as 1901 but the first edition clearly states 1905.
-See: Though-Forms) when this book was published, "Queen Victoria still ruled England.
+Historian Breen writes that Besant and Leadbeater were well aware how radical the ideas of their book would be for a "society that remained deeply conservative".
+In early January 1901, when this book was published, (Note: Breen mistakes the publication date.)
+"Queen Victoria still ruled England.
 'Modernism' as a movement or even a concept did not exist.
-When we consider this world of 1901, – further wrote Breen, – it becomes difficult not to believe that Besant, Leadbeater and their milieu deserve a more prominent place in the annals of both abstract art and the history of modernism".
-As the art critic Kramer has pointed, "what is particularly striking about the outlook of the artists primarily responsible for creating abstraction is their espousal of occult doctrine."
+When we consider this world of 1901," – further writes Breen, – "it becomes difficult not to believe that Besant, Leadbeater and their milieu deserve a more prominent place in the annals of both abstract art and the history of modernism."
+As the art critic Kramer has pointed out, "what is particularly striking about the outlook of the artists primarily responsible for creating abstraction is their espousal of occult doctrine."
 Yeats, Eliot, Malevich, Kandinsky, and Mondrian were charmed by Theosophy.
-(Note: Beckmann who was "impressed" by the book The Secret Doctrine he read in 1934 made several different sketches "on the theme" of its second volume Anthropogenesis.
+(Note: Beckmann, who was "impressed" by the book The Secret Doctrine he read in 1934, made several different sketches "on the theme" of its second volume Anthropogenesis.
 The album with these sketches is in the Washington National Gallery.)
 In the first decades of the twentieth century, it was a widespread "component of Western cultural life".
 (Note: "Oppenheimer famously quoted Vedic scripture... when he witnessed the first atomic bomb blast.
-But in the context of figures like Besant and Ledbetter, Oppenheimer's fascination with Eastern mysticism seems less like a personal quirk and more like a thread in a larger tapestry: an interweaving of mysticism, technology, and art that began at the turn of the last century and is still with us in the twenty-first".)
+But in the context of figures like Besant and Ledbetter[sic], Oppenheimer's fascination with Eastern mysticism seems less like a personal quirk and more like a thread in a larger tapestry: an interweaving of mysticism, technology, and art that began at the turn of the last century and is still with us in the twenty-first".)

-Thus, Besant and Ledbetter had played, summed up Breen, "a small but intriguing role in shaping the globalized culture... which weaves together East and West, mysticism and rationalism, sound and sight."
-(Note: According to Goldman, Presley was interested in the books by Blavatsky "and those of her disciples" Besant and Leadbeater.
+Thus, Besant and Leadbeater had played, summed up Breen, "a small but intriguing role in shaping the globalized culture... which weaves together East and West, mysticism and rationalism, sound and sight."
+(Note: According to Goldman, Elvis Presley was interested in the books by Blavatsky "and those of her disciples" Besant and Leadbeater.
 Leadbeater's Inner Life was one of his favorite books and he often read from it "aloud before going on stage to perform".)

 Criticism

-Science considers thought-forms to be pseudoscience, because they are based on a concept of the extrasensory perception.
+Science considers thought-forms to be pseudoscience, because they are based on the concept of extrasensory perception.
 The belief in existence of thought-forms "remains influential today" for Theosophists, followers of New Thought, New Age, and in neopagan movements, including Wicca.